gustavogodoi/react-cryptomarket/README.md

-Follow the trend of Bitcoin and all other cryptocurrencies.
+Follow the Bitcoin trend and all other cryptocurrencies.

 Check: http://bitcoin-react.surge.sh/